ozymotv/2CA/README.md

    - Extract the Aimbot contents
    - Edit your Kmbox net ip, port, uuid in the config.ini
    - Run `ai.exe` and wait for the standard `.onnx` model export (approximately 5 minutes)
-   - To use a different model, place your `.onnx` file in the `models` folder and select it in the AI tab
+   - To use a different model, place your `.onnx` file in the `models` folder and select it in the AI tab.
+(You can train a model yourself for better compatible with your specific needs)

 4. **Controls**
    - **Right Mouse Button:** Aim at detected target